MadLab/phpCornerstone/README.md

 THE END
 -----------

-In the future we would love to have proper documentation, tutorials, reference material, etc. Until then, this is the best you got (sorry).
+In the future we would love to have proper documentation, tutorials, reference material, etc to [phpCornerstone.com](http://www.phpcornerstone.com/).
+Until then, this is the best you got (sorry).
 Contact Us if you have any questions, or would like to help out.